 How DMARC Works

-DMARC works by publishing a simple DNS record that tells receiving email servers three things:
+DMARC works by adding a simple setting to your domain’s public directory (called a DNS record) that tells email providers three things:

-A DMARC record is a TXT entry in your domain's DNS.
+A DMARC record is a short piece of text that you add to your domain’s settings (specifically, a TXT entry in your domain’s public directory, known as DNS).
 It lives at _dmarc.yourdomain.com and looks like this:

 v=DMARC1; p=none; rua=mailto:reports@yourdomain.com; adkim=r; aspf=r

-adkim= DKIM alignment r (relaxed) or s (strict)
+adkim= How strictly to match the DKIM signing domain r (relaxed) or s (strict)

-aspf= SPF alignment r (relaxed) or s (strict)
+aspf= How strictly to match the SPF sender domain r (relaxed) or s (strict)

 fo= Failure reporting options 0, 1, d, s

-💡 Start with p=none.
-This lets you see who's sending email as your domain without blocking anything.
-Once you've reviewed your reports and confirmed all legitimate senders are authenticated, gradually move to quarantine and then reject.
+💡 Start with “monitor only” (p=none).
+This lets you see who’s sending email as your domain without blocking anything.
+Once you’ve reviewed your reports and confirmed all your real email is passing, gradually move to quarantine and then reject.
+See our step-by-step guide →

-• Strict (s) — The domains must match exactly. mail.example.com does NOT align with example.com.
+• Strict — The domains must match exactly. mail.example.com would NOT count as a match for example.com.

 🛡️